antononcube/MathematicaForPrediction/MarkdownDocuments/Implementation-of-Object_Oriented-Programming-Design-Patterns-in-Mathematica.md

 It is beyond the scope of this document to give an OOP introduction to Design Patterns.
 For detailed description of the patterns implemented and discussed we are going to refer to \[5\].
 (All of the design patterns considered in this document have entries in Wikipedia.)

 The following Venn-like diagram shows the large context of patterns.
-This document is for the patterns in the dark red area ("Design Patterns by GoF").
+This document is for the patterns in the dark red area, "Design Patterns by GoF".
+(See \[14\] for patterns in kenjutsu and the martial arts in general.)

 [![][1]][1]